The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 Taken after base coat application.

-Maybe you only get your nails done for special occasions.
-Or maybe you want manicures regularly, but you haven’t found a nail salon that you feel truly confident returning to.
-Either way, if you’re constantly trying new places or bouncing between providers, it may be working against the very outcome you want—a gel manicure that lasts.
+Maybe you only get gel manicures done for special occasions.
+Or maybe you want gel manicures regularly, but you haven’t found a nail salon that you feel truly confident returning to.

-When you go to the same salon—and even better, the same nail technician—you gain more than consistency.
-You gain insight.
-A provider who’s invested in your nail health will remember how your nails lifted last time, which nail wall needed more attention, or how your cuticles responded to shaping.
-These details are subtle, but they’re what allow your manicure to last three to four weeks—not three to four days.
+A nail salon like ours in Old City invested in your nail health will remember how your gel manicure lifted last time, which nail wall needs more attention, or how your cuticles respond to shaping.
+These details are subtle, but they’re what allow your gel manicure to last three to four weeks—not three to four days.

-And this brings us back to where it all starts: cuticle care.
-As we explained in Reason #1, proper cuticle work isn’t a step—it’s a foundation.
 At Atelier Anaiis, our Deep Clean Manicure isn’t something we rush through or delegate.
 It’s the basis of everything we build.
-Without it, polish sits on unstable ground.
-And without someone tracking your progress over time, you’ll likely never see how much your nails are capable of.
+Without it, the gel manicure sits on unstable ground.
+And without someone tracking your progress over time, you’ll likely never see how much your natural nails are capable of.

 If you’ve been on the hunt for a nail salon that feels like a long-term partner in your nail health, know that it should feel different.
 It should feel slower.
 More observant.
 More intentional.